AndrewSinclair/AndrewSinclair.github.io/_posts/2017-02-28-vim-setup-for-developing-react-js.md

 There is one more step that you need to do.
 Vim, or specifically Syntastic, won't know to use the npm ESLint package yet.
-In order to set that up, it's one easy line that goes into anywhere into your `~/.vimrc` file.
+In order to set that up, it's one easy line that goes anywhere into your `~/.vimrc` file.

     let g:syntastic_javascript_checkers = ['eslint']